tamaraevst/Boson-star-waveforms/README.md

 f = h5.File(filename, "r") #Read the file
 ```

-You can then access the attribiutes of the file, containing additional information about the simulation and read-off their values/strings.
+You can then access the attributes of the file, containing additional information about the simulation and read-off their values/strings.

 ```python
 for key, val in f.attrs.items():